Individual causal effects from observational longitudinal studies with time-varying exposures: The cross-world causal effect

-It is important to note that the variance of the CWCE depends on the exposure history of an individual.
-For this example the CWCE for $k=3$ of unexposed (during the first two time points) individuals equals the population distribution of the ICE (grey line, Figure \ref{fig8a}) as nothing can be learned on their $U_{1i}$ and $U_{2i}$ values.
-For the simulated data, the distributions of the CWCE $Y_{3i}^{\bar{a}}-Y_{3i}^{\bar{0}}\mid \{\bar{C}_{hi}=\bar{c}_{hi}, \bar{Y}_{hi}=\bar{y}_{hi}, \bar{A}_{hi}=\bar{a}_{hi}\}$ are presented for three individual patients with different exposures at the first two time points in Figure \ref{fig8a} together with their ICE.
-The individual with an ICE of $-23.3$ (green line, Figure \ref{fig8a}) has been exposed at both time points and therefore the CWCE (using three repeats) is less variable than the other two individuals as most can be learned on the levels of the receptiveness factors.

-The individual with an ICE of $-4.2$ (blue line, Figure \ref{fig8a}) has only been exposed once at the first time point, such that $Y_{2i}$ informs on $U_{1i}$ and while only $Y_{3i}$ informs on $U_{2i}$.
-The individual with a positive ICE of $4.8$ (orange line, Figure \ref{fig8a}) has only been exposed at the second time point, and is thus the only one for which nothing can be learned on it's $U_{2i}$ value, while only $Y_{3i}$ informs on the level of $U_{1i}$.
-The latter results in the most variable CWCE distribution.
-When more repeats are used the shape of CWCE become more alike for these three individuals.

-The software code to derive the CWCE was written in \texttt{R} and can be found online at \url{https://github.com/RAJP93/ICE}.
-The CWCE of these individuals using data from three measurements thus differ in variance as a result of the assigned exposure.
+For the parameter values introduced in Section \ref{CH4ex1}, where $U_{0}\independent U_{1}, U_{2}$, the CWCE for $j~{=}~3$ of unexposed (during the first two time points) individuals equals the population distribution of the ICE (grey line, Figure \ref{CH4fig8a}) as nothing can be learned on their $U_{1}$ and $U_{2}$ values.
+For the simulated data, the distributions of the CWCE, $Y_{3}^{\overline{a}}-Y_{3}^{\overline{0}}\mid \overline{L}_{h}{=}\overline{\ell}_{h}, \overline{Y}_{h}{=}\overline{y}_{h}, \overline{A}_{h}{=}\overline{a}_{h}$, are presented for three individuals with different exposure strategies in Figure \ref{CH4fig8a} together with their actual ICE of $\overline{a}{=}\overline{1}$.
+The individual with an ICE of $-23.3$ (green line, Figure \ref{CH4fig8a}) has been exposed at both time points.
+Therefore the CWCE (using three repeats) is less variable than the other two individuals.
+The individual with an ICE of $-4.2$ (blue line, Figure \ref{CH4fig8a}) has only been exposed once, at the first time point, so that $Y_{2}$ informs on $U_{1}$ and only $Y_{3}$ informs on $U_{2}$.
+On the other hand, the individual with a positive ICE of $4.8$ (orange line, Figure \ref{CH4fig8a}) has only been exposed at the second time point and is thus the only one for which nothing can be learned on its $U_{2}$ value, and only $Y_{3}$ informs on the level of $U_{1}$.
+The latter results in the CWCE distribution that has the largest variability.
+The CWCE of these individuals using data from three measurements thus differ in variance due to the assigned exposure.